My Journey On Learning Spanish In Six Months

 👋 Go to language exchanges

-Before my trip to Mexico, I was lucky enough to go to a local language exchange event in Toronto.
+Before my trip to Mexico, I was lucky to attend local language exchange events in Toronto.

 I found the group on Meetup.com.
 The event is simply a bunch of people going to a bar and speaking in English/Spanish.

 Everyone I've met there was super kind and patient.
-They know how hard learning a new language is and are generally very supportive to help.
+They know how hard learning a new language is and are generally very supportive of helping.

 Look for local groups in your areas.
 There are obviously events online but in my opinion, nothing beats having in-person conversations!